Asymptotically Stable Optimal Multi-rate Rigid Body Attitude Estimation based on Lagrange-d'Alembert Principle: Problem formulation and Notation

 is minimized.
 This attitude determination problem is known as Wahba's problem and consists of minimizing

 with the respect to $\hat{R} \in \SO$, and the weights $w_j > 0$ for all $j \in \{1,2,\ldots,k\}$. we can express \eqref{eq:5} as

 where $U^m$ is given by \eqref{eq:1}, $E$ is given by \eqref{eq:2}, and $W = \text{diag}(w_i)$ is the positive definite diagonal matrix of the weight factors for the measured directions. $W$ in \eqref{eq:6} can be generalized to be any positive definite matrix.
+It is to be noted that, having different weights for different vector measurements is helpful as in general we can have some sensors that provide more accurate measurements than others.
+Therefore, it makes sense to provide more weight to those accurate measurements during attitude estimation.